shinefield/mangoszerodocumentation/database/world/spell-proc-event.rst

 .. note::

-    multiple school masks can be combined to have spell trigger on more than one spell school.
+    Multiple school masks can be combined to have spell trigger on more than one spell school.

 SpellFamilyName